GSA/fpki-guides/_includes/apple_trust_store_installation.md

 	$ sudo security add-trusted-cert -d -r trustRoot -k "/Library/Keychains/System.keychain" {DOWNLOAD_LOCATION}/fcpca.crt
     ```

-**Note:**&nbsp;&nbsp;The video below presents the command line installation process.
+**Note:**&nbsp;&nbsp;This video shows you how to install COMMON using the Terminal command line.
 <br>
 <video width="600" controls>
   <source src="{{site.baseurl}}/video/install_command_line.mp4" type="video/mp4">
 </video>
 <br>

-#### Install using Apple Keychain Access
+#### Install Using Apple Keychain Access

-{% include alert-info.html content="The following steps will redistribute COMMON to the System keychain, and are intended to be run by system administrators.
-Non-administrator users will encounter permissions errors when executing these commands." %}
+{% include alert-info.html content="These steps will redistribute COMMON to the System Keychain.
+It is recommended that only system administrators use these steps.
+Non-administrators will encounter permission errors." %}

 1. Click the **Spotlight** icon and search for *Keychain Access*.
 2. Double-click the **Keychain Access** icon to open the application.